Property Valuation

 • Advanced algorithms and modeling

-Confidence Percentage: Many third-party estimates include a confidence level indicating how reliable the estimate is for that specific property.
+Confidence Percentage: Estimates include a confidence level indicating how reliable the estimate is for that specific property.
 Higher confidence typically indicates more comparable data was available.

 Important Limitations